plainionist/plainionist.github.io/_posts/2018-01-31-Implementing-Clean-Architecture.md

 <!--more-->

-In this blog series I will share with you the questions I had and the experiences I made when implementing the Clean Architecture.
+In this Blog series I will share with you the questions I had and the experiences I made when implementing the Clean Architecture.

 When I read about the Clean Architecture one of my projects already had an existing code base and